 Texas is one of the hardest states in which to register to vote and cast a ballot, which helps to explain why Texas has one of the lowest voter turnout rates in the country.

-By becoming a Volunteer Deputy Registrar (VDR), you can register voters in your community—the first step toward getting people to the polls to make their voices heard in our democracy.
+By becoming a Volunteer Deputy Registrar (VDR) and joining the Powered by People Ambassadors team, you can register voters in your community — the first step toward getting people to the polls to make their voices heard in our democracy.

 VDRs distribute and accept voter registration applications, making the process easier for unregistered voters.